 Are you interested to learn more about what exactly direct mail is and why it is rebounding?

 A Scalable Prospecting System For The Massive Real Estate Market

 Real estate represents a massive part of the modern economy.
-The value of residential real estate alone is estimated at over $27 Trillion (yes, trillion) dollars in 2019.
+The value of residential real estate alone is projected to reach $5.85 trillion (yes, trillion) by 2030.

 36% of Americans plan to buy a home in the next five years.
 Of them, 24% say they’ll be making a purchase within the next 12 months.
 That’s a lot of opportunity, so long as you are able to get your offer in front of your target market.

 Direct mail marketing is highly scalable, especially using new automated direct mail tools, making it uniquely suited for real estate marketing campaigns.

 The local nature of the clientele and built-in social proof that comes with being a real estate agent and focusing on a local area make it an ideal platform.
 At the same time, automated software tools enable buyers, sellers, and financiers to deploy highly targeted campaigns in minutes.

 Let’s dive into more reasons why direct mail typically performs so well for real estate marketers:

 5 Reasons Why Direct Mail Marketing is So Potent for Real Estate Marketers